solana-labs/solana-program-library/governance/README.md

 Once the Proposal is "tipped" it either enters the Defeated or Executing state.
 If Executed, it enters Completed state once all commands have been run.

-A command can be run by any one at any time after the `delay_slots` length has transpired on the given command.
+A command can be run by any one at any time after the `instruction_hold_up_time` length has transpired on the given command.

 ### CustomSingleSignerInstruction